LoopKit/loopdocs/docs/loop-3/omnipod.md

 - - -

-## Replace Pod
+## Deactivate Pod

-When you tap on the `Replace Pod` row, the `Deactivate Pod` screen, shown below, is displayed.
+When you tap on the `Deactivate Pod` row, the `Deactivate Pod` screen, shown below, is displayed.

 * Touch the circular icon and maintain contact while you slide your finger all the way across the phone
     * When you release the slide, the deactivation command is sent to the Pod